Saying sorry to God for doing things that make Him sad.

 When we say sorry and mean it, God promises to forgive.

-He chooses not to remember it ever again!
+He makes a choice not to remember it ever again!

 What would you like to say sorry for today?
 (You don’t have to say it out loud - unless you want to say sorry to a person too!)